ionic-zone/ionic.zone/_articles/fastlane/screenshots/cordova-android-screenshots-with-screengrab.md

 ---
 # Fastlane + Ionic: Android Screenshots with `screengrab`

-For Android, you can use `fastlane screengrab` to create the screenshots.
+For Android, you can use `fastlane screengrab` to create screenshots.
 It uses "UI Automator" and "Espresso" tests (or only "Espresso" for older versions) to drive the interactions in your app.

 ## Installation and preparation